-Braxton Creek RV places brand name, quality-built equipment, as guided by current codes and standards, in all campers.
+BRAXTON CREEK RV places brand name, quality-built equipment, as guided by current codes and standards, in all recreational vehicles.
 Some appliances are built and equipped to operate on propane gas ONLY.
 DO NOT attempt to operate on natural, butane or methane gas.

 Each appliance has its own specific manual, written and published by its manufacturer.
 These manuals supply additional information about the appliances in your vehicle.

-The first 3 appliances in this section, all use propane for their MAIN source of fuel, plus some use 12-volt DC and 120-volt AC energy also.
+The first 4 appliances in this section, all use propane for their MAIN source of fuel, plus some use 12-volt DC and 120-volt AC energy also.